The cultural exchange resulting from this close proximity has enriched the fabric of Mexicans, Texans and America.

 by Alex Gonzalez

-Under NAFTA/USMCA, trade between Mexico and the US has experienced significant growth, reaching a staggering $680 billion, with a 4% increase in the last quarter alone.
+Under NAFTA/USMCA, trade between Mexico and the US has experienced substantial growth, reaching an impressive $680 billion, with a 4% increase in the last quarter alone.
 Mexico has solidified its position as one of America’s top trading partners.
-Notably, 44% of all Mexico-US trade flows through Texas’ ports of entry, and Port Laredo stands as the nation’s leading gateway for U.S. trade.
+Notably, 44% of all Mexico-US trade flows through Texas’ ports of entry, with Port Laredo serving as the nation’s leading gateway for U.S. trade.

-Likewise, nearly 35% of Texas’ exports find their way to Mexico, making it the state’s number one trading partner.
-Given the extensive 1,200-mile shared border between Mexico and Texas, border communities on both sides of the Rio Grande have developed strong interdependent relationships, relying on the smooth flow of goods and people.
+Additionally, nearly 35% of Texas’ exports go to Mexico, making it the state’s number one trading partner.
+Given the extensive 1,200-mile shared border between Mexico and Texas, border communities on both sides of the Rio Grande have developed strong, interdependent relationships, relying on the smooth flow of goods and people.
 This symbiotic relationship has further cemented the inseparable nature of the border region.

 Today, Hispanics constitute the largest ethnic group in Texas, with approximately 90% having Mexican American roots.
 Looking ahead to the next census round in 2030, it is likely that Hispanics will make up 50% of Texas’ population.
 As their numbers continue to grow, the new generation of Hispanic Texans will likely seek to forge closer ties with Mexico, leveraging their cultural heritage and shared border proximity to foster economic and social connections.